 There are two temperatures for TMP421 register mapping – remote channel 1 and local.
 Remote channel 1 is typically used to represent key controller temperature of the card.
 This measures the temperature using a remote diode.
 The local channel is typically used to represent highest of other key components temperature on the card, such as highest temperature of active cable module.

-An implementation block diagram is shown in .
+An implementation block diagram is shown in Figure 34.

-Figure 33: Block Diagram for Emulated Thermal Reporting
+Figure 34: Block Diagram for Emulated Thermal Reporting